jamestejada/playlist/README.md

 The purpose of this program is the help make playlist editing for ENCO DAD easier for CapRadio employees.
 Current Features include:

-- Creating a spreadsheet Database of all cuts in Library (from DAD XML file)
+- Creates a spreadsheet Database of all cuts in Library (from DAD XML file)
-- Creating a spreadsheet representation of a playlist
+- Creates a spreadsheet representation of a playlist
-- Creating a text file from a Spreadsheet that can be imported into DAD as a playlist.
+- Creates a text file from a Spreadsheet that can be imported into DAD as a playlist.
+- ***\*NEW\**** Creates chained dated playlists from default weekly playlists for a specific date range.
+---
 ## Environment

 This was developed using
 - Windows 10 Machine on WSL Ubuntu 20.04.
 - Python 3.8.5
+---
 ## Setup
 1. run `environ` from root project directory
     ```